Member Projects and Activities

 Vertical Strategy Groups

-Open to Shared Assessments Members and Non- Members – Any restrictions are noted
+Open to Shared Assessments Members and Non- Members – Restrictions are noted

 In our continuing effort to meet the needs of our diverse Shared Assessments membership, we have created specific vertical strategy groups (VSGs).
-Below are the VSGs that have launched to date.
-Additional VSGs will launch throughout 2019 and members will be notified to participate.
+As additional VSGs are added, members will be notified to participate.

 Asset Management Vertical Strategy Group